Dugy/bomba/README.md

 ```
 To obtain a single function's GUI, you can call `bomba.set_message.gui()`.
 I plan to add more customisation to this.

-A GUI that works out of the box is provided by the `index.html` file in the `public_html` folder, so you can have a quick and dirty GUI with C++ only.
+A GUI that works out of the box is provided by the `index.html` file in the `public_html` folder, so you can have a quick and dirty GUI without editing anything but C++.

+The GUI can be accessed by connecting to the program's port via browser.

 ### Custom string type
 If you can't use `std::string` for some reasons (like restrictions regarding dynamic allocation), you can define your own string type (assuming it's called `String`) and serialise JSON as `Bomba::BasicJson<String>`.
 I recommend aliasing that type with `using`.